alexmasselot/kibana-plugin-howto-infra/blog/README.md

 ### A few hints
 Tim Roes and others have explained in great details the nuts and bolts of writing plugins.
-However, some information were not readily available to by pass the `hello world` step.
+However, some information was not readily available to bypass the `hello world` step.

 #### Resizable components
 It seems abovious that components rendering should often adapt to their size.